wp-plugins/debug-queries/readme.txt

 The plugin is perfect for WordPress developers, plugin and theme developers and site administrators who are trying to find out why the blog is too slow.

 Please visit [the official website](http://bueltge.de/wordpress-performance-analysieren-plugin/558/ "Debug Queries") for further details and the latest information on this plugin.

+= Interested in WordPress tips and tricks =
+You may also be interested in WordPress tips and tricks at [WP Enginner](http://wpengineer.com/) or for german people [bueltge.de](http://bueltge.de/)

 == Installation ==
 1. Unpack the download-package